-Office 365 is the catch-all term for the Microsoft subscription plans that offer users a bundle of productivity software and services.
+Office 365 (now renamed Microsoft 365) is the catch-all term for the Microsoft subscription plans that offer users a bundle of productivity software and services.
 In exchange for a monthly fee, subscribers gain access to all of the standard Microsoft applications — including Word, PowerPoint, Excel, OneNote and Outlook — as well as cloud storage and other services intended to improve workplace productivity.

-There are many useful and powerful tools in the Office 365 suite that can help small to mid-sized companies be more productive and collaborative.
-However, it’s often hard for small businesses to make sense of all the offerings available under Office 365.
-Here’s a quick guide to the Office 365 productivity tools that you have at your disposal.
+There are many useful and powerful tools in Office 365 suite that can help businesses, small and large, be more productive and collaborative.
+However, it’s often hard for businesses to make sense of all the offerings available under Microsoft Office tools.
+Here’s a quick guide to the Microsoft Office 365 collaboration and productivity tools that you have at your disposal.

-Once you subscribe to Office 365, your business gains access to a number of helpful productivity tools, from familiar software like Word and Excel to more advanced applications.
-Here’s a summary of some of the tools you may not be familiar with.
+Once you subscribe to Microsoft Office 365, your business gains access to a number of helpful productivity tools, from familiar software like Word and Excel to more advanced applications.
+Here’s a list of what’s included in Microsoft 365 that you may not be familiar with.